M-J-Robbins/good-email-code/email-accessibility/rem-and-em.md

 It’s worth noting that some of these defaults do change with the user settings already.

-<sup>*</sup> Samsung sets a minimum font-size of 17px so these values of 16px only work when used to generate font-size larger of 17px or larger.
+<sup>*</sup> Samsung sets a minimum font-size of 17px so these values of 16px only work when used to generate font-size greater than or wqual to 17px.
+When used for other setting such as padding, margin, etc. there is no minimum size.

 ## Resetting the font-size
 Unfortunately `rem` units don’t yet have full support in email clients so for now I’m recommending using `em` units inside the email.
 But also setting a default font-size on the parent  wrapping element to improve consistency and accessibility.